sbw986/WB_Program_Generator/README.md

 # WB Program Generator #

-This function generates a program that can be used on a K&S 8028 wire bonder for automated bonding.
+This module generates a program that can be used on a K&S 8028 wire bonder for automated bonding.
 The function also generates and saves a wire bonding diagram.

 ### DEPENDENCIES ###